valory-xyz/open-autonomy/docs/abci-implementation.md

 ### Send a transaction

-The user can send a transaction by using the following three Tendermint RPC methods:
+The behaviour can send a transaction by using the following three Tendermint RPC methods:

 - [`broadcast_tx_sync`](https://docs.tendermint.com/master/rpc/#/Tx/broadcast_tx_sync),